Overview

 |---|---|---|---|---|

-- Shrough Dolmen – a massive portal tomb dating to around 5,000 BC, perched on a low spur of the ridge.
-Its massive capstone can be seen from the trail and makes a striking silhouette against the sky.
+- Shrough Dolmen – A massive Neolithic portal tomb dating to around 5,000 BC, perched on a low spur of the ridge.
+Its enormous capstone makes a striking silhouette against the sky and is easily visible from the main trail.

-- Millennium Stone – a 13.5‑tonne stone sculpted by a local artist to depict the life of Christ.
-It sits on a small hill adjacent to the ridge and is a popular photo‑op for families.
+- Millennium Stone – A 13.5-tonne boulder sculpted by a local artist to depict scenes from the life of Christ.
+It sits on a small hill adjacent to the ridge and serves as a popular resting point and photo spot.

-- Christ the King Statue – erected in 1950, this bronze figure watches over the valley and marks the western trailhead for several walks.
+- Christ the King Statue – Erected in 1950, this bronze figure watches over the valley and marks the western trailhead for several walks.
+The adjacent Glen of Aherlow Visitor Centre offers information panels on local flora, fauna, and folklore, plus a small café and picnic tables.

 Practical Information

-The walks are family‑friendly – the terrain is mostly well‑trodden, with occasional short scrambles over stone steps near the dolmen.
+- Difficulty & Terrain: The walks are moderate.
+The terrain is mostly well-trodden, with occasional short scrambles over stone steps near the dolmen.
 Strollers can manage the lower sections of the Lisvarriane Loop, but the steeper climbs on the Millennium Stone Loop are better suited to older children and adults.
-The routes are also dog‑friendly, though dogs should be kept on a lead in the more exposed summit areas.

 Nearby Attractions

-If you have time after exploring Slievenamuck, consider a short detour to other scenic spots in the area:
+If you have time after exploring Slievenamuck, the surrounding area offers several complementary stops:

-- Arra Hills – a series of low, rounded hills east of the Glen of Aherlow, offering gentle walks and views over the River Shannon.
-See Arra Hills.
+- Arra Hills – A series of low, rounded hills east of the Glen of Aherlow, offering gentle walks and sweeping views over the River Shannon.

-- Devil’s Bit Mountain – a more dramatic limestone peak with its famous “bit” rock formation and extensive trail network.
-See Devil’s Bit.
+- Devil’s Bit – A dramatic limestone peak with its famous “bit” rock formation and an extensive trail network, located a short drive south.